Leigan0/gilded_rose_tech_test/README.md

 My first step has been to write a test suite for the code in its current state.
 I have written several unit tests which cover the requirements and include edge case.
 I have also included a feature test which covers several scenarios and multiple rules.
 Having the framework has improved my understanding of the codes purpose.

-The tests will not also allow me to refactor the code, and ensure that I have a model to ensure all the specs are still met.
+The tests will also allow me ensure no code is untested when refactoring the code, and provides a model to ensure all the specs are still met.
 At the moment I have not isolated any tests as this would have increased complexity when my goal will be to refactor the code and add a feature.

 As my codebase develops I plan to consider test isolation further.